What Is a Cloud Security Assessment and Why Is It Important?|DocuSend

 Common Challenges in Keeping the Cloud Safe

+Some organizations opt for public models that leverage powerful shared resources with cost-effective access, while others choose entirely in-house, private frameworks that afford total control.
 Still others are adopting hybrid approaches that combine elements of each.
 For example, resource-intensive workloads might live in the public cloud, while mission-critical data stays safe under the auspices of on-premises private clouds.

 • Increased sprawl: To account for sudden remote work shifts and new hybrid office models, companies have leaned heavily on the cloud.
 It makes sense.
 Cloud solutions offer the simplicity and scalability needed to help ensure staff have access to the resources they need when they need them.
 Yet increased resource availability can also lead to increased sprawl, making it easier for attackers to find and exploit underutilized or under-monitored cloud services.

 • Limited visibility: Visibility is also a challenge in the cloud.
 As more services from more providers are deployed, it’s hard for IT teams to get a clear picture of what’s happening, when and where.
 This creates a golden opportunity for attackers.
-If they can deploy malicious code or carry out suspicious activities’ unseen, they can extend the time it takes for security teams to detect, identify and remove cloud threats.
+If they can deploy malicious code or carry out suspicious activities’ unseen, they can extend the time it takes for security teams to detect, identify, and remove cloud threats.

 • Evolved attacks: Attackers prefer the path of least resistance.
 As a result, they’re willing to experiment with new vectors while also making liberal use of successful attack frameworks such as phishing and ransomware.
 The result is an evolving attack landscape that combines social engineering with machine learning and in-depth reconnaissance to spot cloud weak points.